C4ctos/fax-brute-force-for-ENA-Dream-BBQ/README.md

 - I made for my own play through, so I just know that it works on my machine
 - every time that de program closes it self it saves the current number to mem.txt it also starts from there if you run it again
-- if you find a fax number the number saved to mem.txt it will be a little higher than the actual fax number found
+- if you find a fax number the number is saved to mem.txt (it will be a little higher than the actual fax number found)